 Building-Specific Accessibility Information

 Ithaca College strives to ensure that all qualified students with disabilities are provided reasonable accommodation to access and participate fully in programs and activities.
-The Office of Academic Support Services for Students with Disabilities provides accommodation and service to undergraduate and graduate students with special visual, hearing, physical, psychiatric, and learning needs.
-We encourage all students who wish to receive special services to contact the support services office.
+Student Disability Services provides accommodation and service to undergraduate and graduate students with special visual, hearing, physical, psychiatric, and learning needs.
+We encourage all students who wish to receive special services to contact Student Disability Services.

 AED Locations and Information